rustweave-network/rusty-weave/README.md

-<h1>Kaspa On Rust</h1>
+<h1>Rustweave On Rust</h1>

-Welcome to the Rust-based implementation of the Kaspa full-node and its ancillary libraries.
-The contained node release serves as a drop-in replacement to the established <a href="https://github.com/kaspanet/kaspad">Golang node</a> and to date is the recommended node software for the Kaspa network, introducing developers to the possibilities of Rust in the Kaspa network's context.
+Welcome to the Rust-based implementation of the Rustweave full-node and its ancillary libraries.
+The contained node release serves as a drop-in replacement to the established <a href="https://github.com/kaspanet/kaspad">Golang node</a> and to date is the recommended node software for the Rustweave network, introducing developers to the possibilities of Rust in the Rustweave network's context.

 We invite developers and blockchain enthusiasts to collaborate, test, and optimize our Rust implementation.
 Each line of code here is an opportunity to contribute to the open-source blockchain movement, shaping a platform designed for scalability and speed without compromising on decentralization.

-Your feedback, contributions, and issue reports will be integral to evolving this codebase and continuing its maturity as a reliable node in the Kaspa network.
+Your feedback, contributions, and issue reports will be integral to evolving this codebase and continuing its maturity as a reliable node in the Rustweave network.

 ## Installation
   <details>